 Are you about to payoff your mortgage?
 Congratulations!
-There are some important mortgage payoff fees and procedures to know.
+There are some important mortgage payoff fees, documents, and procedures to know.
 Unfortunately, you don't just send your final payment and that's it.
 You’ve got to go through some hoops.

 In 2015, I finally paid off the mortgage of the very first property I bought in 2003.
 It felt wonderful for about a year.
 Then life went on as usual.
 Even though the stock market and real estate market has ripped higher since, I don’t regret paying off my mortgage one bit.
 It feels great to have less debt or no debt.

 Here's some more background about my condo and the mortgage payoff fees and procedures.
 You'd think once you sent your final payment you'd be done with everything.
 But like many things in life, paying off a mortgage isn't that simple.
 There were some surprises.